Resonance expansions for tensor-valued waves on asymptotically Kerr-de Sitter spaces: Pseudodifferential inner products

 \begin{definition} Let $B$ be a $\Psi$-inner product, and let $P\in\Psi^m(X,\cE\otimes\Omega^\half)$, then $P^{*B}\in\Psi^m(X,\cE\otimes\Omega^\half)$ is called an \emph{adjoint of $P$ with respect to $B$} if there exists an operator $R\in\Psi^{-\infty}(X,\cE\otimes\Omega^\half,\ol{\cE}^*\otimes\Omega^\half)$ such that

 for all $u,v\in\CI(X,\cE\otimes\Omega^\half)$. \end{definition}

-\begin{rmk} This definition and the following lemma have straightforward generalizations to the case that $P$ maps section of $\cE$ into sections of another vector bundle $\cF$, provided a ($\Psi$-)inner product on $\cF$ is given. \end{rmk}
+\begin{rmk} This definition and the following lemma have straightforward generalizations to the case that $P$ maps sections of $\cE$ into sections of another vector bundle $\cF$, provided a ($\Psi$-)inner product on $\cF$ is given. \end{rmk}

 \begin{lemma} In the notation of Definition~\ref{DefPsdoAdjoint}, the adjoint of $P$ with respect to $B$ exists and is uniquely determined modulo $\Psi^{-\infty}(X,\cE\otimes\Omega^\half)$.
 In fact, $P=(BPB^-)^*$, where $B^-$ is a parametrix for $B$.
 Moreover, $(P^{*B})^{*B}=P$ modulo $\Psi^{-\infty}(X,\cE\otimes\Omega^\half)$.
 In particular, $\Im^B P=\frac{1}{2i}(P-P^{*B})$ is self-adjoint with respect to $B$ (i.e.\ its own adjoint modulo $\Psi^{-\infty}$). \end{lemma} \begin{proof} Let $B^-$ be a parametrix of $B$ and put $R_L=I-B^-B\in\Psi^{-\infty}(X,\cE\otimes\Omega^\half)$.
 Then